ammarm08/redisnot/README.md

 # redisnot

 Borat's favorite Python clone of redis.
-A data structures server written mainly to explore how redis is designed and implemented.
+A key-value store ("data structures server") written mainly to explore how redis is designed and implemented.
 In certain places, I depart from how redis does things.

 ## Features
 - Redis Protocol (GET, SET, etc)